HwenZhang/nevis/TUTORIAL_RUN_AND_VARY_INPUTS.md

 ```

 The `.mat` must hold a struct (variable `moulins`) with `x_m` and `y_m`
-vectors in metres in the same local frame as `geometry.mat` (M1 at the
+vectors in metres in the same local NEVIS frame as `geometry.mat` — see §5a
-origin).
+(M1 moulin at the origin).
 To create a custom set in MATLAB:

 ```matlab
 moulins.x_m = [ -12000;  3000;  21000 ];   % metres